Credit Cards

 There is an additional fee called the Transfer Fee which Stripe charges 0.25% of the total with the processing fee per transaction.

-You can have the processing and transfer fees be taken out of the total after the card is charged, or you can pass the fees to the client (with the exception of the $0.25 as stated above).
+You can have the processing and transfer fees taken out of the total after the card is charged, or you can pass the fees to the client (with the exception of the $0.25 as stated above).

-Calculating Credit Card Fees Embraced by Vendors
+Calculating Debit & Credit Card Fees Embraced by Vendors

 To find out what the processing and transfer fees will be for your contract, just input your contract total into the equation and calculate!

-Calculating Credit Card Fees Passed to Clients
+Calculating Debit & Credit Card Fees Passed to Clients

-The fees passed to clients can be confusing because it is calculated a little differently and total fee is shown without a breakdown of every fee encompassed in it.
+The fees passed to clients can be confusing because it is calculated a little differently and the total fee is shown without a breakdown of every fee encompassed in it.
 Goodshuffle Pro automatically calculates the fees for you but here we will break down the calculation.
-The equations used to calculate the fees passed to clients is shown below.
+The equations used to calculate the fees passed to clients are shown below.

 Next let us put in the constant values (fee rates) that will always be there.